dkarthe/webjeda-blog/_posts/2015-02-15-coding-and-more.md

 Making it simple has helped a lot of people to start off with Github.
 I'm glad I helped.
 I got a very positive response for my efforts.
 A few in the screenshots below
 ![Github pages youtube tutorial positive response]({{ site.url }}/images/github-pages-tutorial-youtube-positive-response.jpg){: .full}

-Checkout the playlist at the bottom to see more comments.
+Check out the playlist at the bottom to see more comments.

 {% include adsense-inside-post.html %}